-Today and tomorrow, Tuesday and Wednesday, will mark Rosh Chodesh Marcheshvan.
+Tomorrow (beginning from tonight) and Tuesday will mark Rosh Chodesh Tammuz.
 Let us therefore discuss some laws pertaining to Rosh Chodesh.

 Question: If one forgets to mention “Ya’aleh Ve’Yavo” during Rosh Chodesh prayers, must one repeat the Amidah prayer again?

 Answer: It is well-known that during Rosh Chodesh prayers, the “Ya’aleh Ve’Yavo” paragraph, which discusses the idea of the new month coming upon us amid blessing and goodness, is added in the middle of the “Retzeh” blessing of the Amidah prayer.
 This text was established by the same Sages who established the rest of the prayer texts.

 The Gemara (Berachot 30b) states that if one mistakenly forgets to insert “Ya’aleh Ve’Yavo” into the Amidah prayer of Rosh Chodesh (such as will be the case this coming Tuesday and Wednesday which are both days of Rosh Chodesh Elul), one must repeat the entire Amidah prayer, for if one prays without mentioning Rosh Chodesh, it is as if he has omitted any other part of the Amidah prayer which was entirely instituted by the Sages; one must therefore repeat the entire Amidah.
 (Anytime we mention praying again, this refers to repeating only the Amidah prayer.)